-The Root Problem: Inequality of Opportunity
+The root problem: Inequality of opportunity

-Solution: Improving Public Health
+Solution #3: Improving Public Health

 Rural Nepali women spend countless hours working in the fields, carrying heavy loads, and cooking with wood fuel in poorly ventilated kitchens.
 Women often eat after the men in their families, and must sustain themselves with whatever food is remaining.
 Maternal and neonatal health is also hard to come by.
-ETC works to alleviate these problems by offering a variety of trainings and resources to help women’s group members improve the health and sanitation of their families, homes, and communities.
+Marginalized women and their families also suffer from food insecurity and malnutrition.